 - Senior professionals contemplating a career change who feel they might profit from acquiring an advanced degree and a deepened understanding of public affairs

-- Managers on the verge of promotion into senior ranks who wish to upgrade and bring current their analytic, managerial and leadership skills
+- Managers on the verge of promotion into senior ranks who wish to upgrade their analytic, managerial and leadership skills.

 Program Design and Requirements

-All students are required to complete two courses (5001 and 5002, 6 credits) held on the Denver campus in an intensive format (1-2 weeks) at the first available opportunity.
-Students complete three additional core courses (9 credits) in either an online, weekend intensive, or through the traditional campus based classroom setting.
+Two courses (5001 and 5002) held on the Denver campus in an intensive format (1-2 weeks) at the first available opportunity.
+Students complete three additional core courses (9 credits) in either an online, weekend intensive, or through the traditional campus-based classroom setting.
 All students complete their program with a capstone project (3 credits).
 The capstone project allows students to synthesize the information learned during the program and put it into practice within a professional setting.

 In consultation with an advisor, students select elective courses that best meet their professional goals.
 These may be taken online or in the classroom.
 An international experience is optional for students.

 Class Locations and Logistics